hildjj/node-cbor/man_src/json2cbor.md

 (note: your shell might need $'' around the sed pattern to work.
 I'll look for a more shell-inspecific way of encdoding this later.)

+The reason I'm making you go through this pain is that more of your JSON items have newlines embedded in them than you think.
+Ideally, you would write your files out using RFC 7464, and you'd also get some of the benefits of that format, including:

+ * Detect a truncated file due to a process dying in the middle of writing your data.
+ * Recovery while parsing from such a truncated file that was later appended to.
+ * Detect when multiple processes are writing to the same file in an uncoordinated way.
+ * Maintain newlines in your JSON.
+They'll sneak in there anyway.

 OPTIONS
 -------